 Rev. May, 2017 FACTS WHAT DOES NUVEEN GLOBAL CITIES PERSONAL INFORMATION?
 S REIT, INC. DO WITH YOU JR Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include: Social Security number and income Assets and investment experience Risk tolerance and transaction history How?
-How?
-All financial companies need to share customers' personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Nuveen Global Cities REIT, Inc. chooses to share; and whether you can limit this sharing.
-Reasons we ca in share your personal information Does Nuveen Global Cities REIT, Inc. share?
-Can you limit this sharing? such as to proc day business purposes - ess your transactions, maintain your account(s), rt orders and legal investigations, or report to Yes No eting purposes- oducts and services to you Yes No For joint mar keting with other financial companies No We don't share For our affiliates' everyday business purposes- information about your transactions and experiences No We don't share For our affilia information ab tes' everyday business purposes- out your creditworthiness No We don't share For our affilia tes to market to you No We don't share Four nonaffili ated to market to you No We don't share Questions?
-For questions about our policy, or for additional copies of this notice, please contact Nuveen at 333 W. Wacker Drive, Chicago, IL 60606, or (800) 257-8787.
-Who We Are Who is provid ing this notice?
-Nuveen Global Cities REIT, I nc.
-Wh nat We Do How does Nuveen Global Cities REIT, Inc. protect my personal information?
-To protect your personal information from unauthorized access and use, we use secur measures that comply with federal law.
-The measures include computer safeguards and secured files and buildings. we use security deral law.
+All financial companies need to share custome business.
+In the section below, we list the reas customers' personal information; the reasons share; and whether you can limit this sharing. ons financial companies can sh are their Reasons we ca in share your personal information Does Nuveen Global Cities REIT, Inc. share?
+Can you limit this sharing? such as to proc day business purposes - ess your transactions, maintain your account(s), rt orders and legal investigations, or report to Yes No eting purposes- oducts and services to you Yes No For joint mar keting with other financial companies No We don't share For our affiliates' everyday business purposes- information about your transactions and experiences No We don't share For our affiliates' everyday business purposes- information about your creditworthiness No We don't share For our affilia tes to market to you No We don't share Four nonaffili ated to market to you No We don't share Questions Questions?
+For questions about our policy, or for additional copies of this notice, please conta Nuveen at 333 W. Wacker Drive, Chicago, IL 60606, or (800) 257-8787.
+Who We Are Who is providing this notice?Nuveen Global Cities REIT, Inc. What We Do How does Nuveen Global Cities REIT, Inc. protect my personal information?
+To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
+These measures include computer safeguards and secured files and buildings. we use security deral law.
 These